Teen Adolescent Counseling

 Depression is a serious mental illness that can last anywhere from four days to over a year depending on severity and treatment.
-If gone undiagnosed and untreated it can negatively affect the individuals’ ability to function on a daily basis.
-Issues arising in childhood and adolescence can carry on into adulthood and get worse over time.
+As a result, if depression goes undiagnosed and untreated, it can negatively affect the individuals’ ability to function on a daily basis.
+Even n more, issues arising in childhood and adolescence can carry on into adulthood and get worse over time.

 Anxiety is a normal part of childhood, and every child goes through phases.
 A phase is temporary and usually harmless.
 But children who suffer from an anxiety disorder experience fear, nervousness, and shyness, and they start to avoid places and activities.